Interested in working with Mary Beth?

 - Worked with writers and illustrators to develop popular, comic characters such as The Vole Brothers and Max Finder.

 - Part of the development team for Chirp, Canada's first magazine for pre-schoolers and recipient of more than 30 awards from parents and educators across North America.
-Editor in its first season when it won the National Magazine Award, Best New Magazine.
+Editor when it won the National Magazine Award, Best New Magazine.

 - Editor of OWL Magazine, leading a repositioning from a science/nature focus to an award-winning general interest magazine with significant increase in circulation.